Team612/612-ProgrammingResources/DOWNLOAD-GUIDE.md

 On the page "Select the Items You Would Like to Install," all items are needed except for the C++ Compiler.

 ## Installing Git

+Full git usage guide is located [in the git tutorial file](Tutorials/GIT-USAGE-GUIDE.md)

 Git is what 612 uses to collaborate with code.
 It allows us to push and pull our code from GitHub so that we all can collaborate.